Probate Q&A Series

 • Timing: You file it only after all debts, taxes and distributions are complete.

-• Formal Hearing: The clerk reviews your accounting at a hearing.
+• Formal Hearing: The clerk reviews your accounting.
 Beneficiaries may object if they spot errors.

 • Discharge: Court approval discharges the personal representative from further duties.